-'''

 Proof: Let x and y be even integers.
 Then x = 2a for some integer a and y = 2a for some integer a.
 So x + y = 2a + 2a = 2(a + a).
 Since a + a is an integer, 2(a + a) is even, so the sum of two even integers is even.

-'''

 Since the statement in the previous example is true, it can be difficult to appreciate why the proof is wrong.
 The proof seems to prove the statement but as you saw in the solution, it actually doesn't.
-It proves a more specific statement.
-If it seems like we are being too nit-picky, consider the next example.
+It proves a more specific statement (In this case, it is a proof of the fact that the sum of an even number with itself is even when it was supposed to be a proof of the fact that the sum of any two even numbers is even.).